cslarsen/dna-traits/README.md

   * The parser is so fast that I'm planning on extracting it as a separate project and make it available through PyPi.

+  * The Python API is currenty somewhat limited and inconsistent, but still very usable!

 Requirements
 ------------